tattersoftware/codeigniter4-schemas/README.md

 $schema = $schemas->read('cache')->draft('model')->get();
 ```

-If you need to deviate from the default configuration you can inject the handlers yourself:
+If you need to deviate from default handler configurations you can inject the handlers yourself:
 ```
 $db = db_connect('alternate_database');
 $databaseHandler = new \Tatter\Schemas\Drafter\Handlers\DatabaseHandler(null, $db);